firebase/flutterfire/packages/firebase_database/firebase_database_web/README.md

 ### Using the plugin

-Once you have added the `cloud_firebase_web` dependency to your pubspec, you can use `package:cloud_firebase` as normal.
+Once you have added the `flutter_database_web` dependency to your pubspec, you can use `package:flutter_database` as normal.
 [1]: ../flutter_database
 [2]: https://github.com/dart-lang/sdk/issues/33979